thijssnelleman/CostOfReproducibility/NeurIPS/2023/reviews/Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[10]
+[6]

-Hyperparameters remarks are made in a few parts of the paper, but real discussion on it is not done.
+Hyperparameters remarks are made in a few footnotes of the paper, but a structured overview is not given.
+There are scripts in the implementation with parameter values, but these are relatively unstructured.
+For some values it is stated they are 'default'.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_